 This one is so obvious now that I usually try to avoid it.
 I think it’s been so overdone and as much as I still love that magnificent tower, I prefer not to have it in a large piece of artwork.

-What I do still love are the gorgeous, muted colours of European buildings and churches.
+What I do still love are the gorgeous, muted colours of heritage European buildings and churches.

 A group of buildings with different frames with a few old oil paintings are gorgeous together displayed on a gallery wall.

-This little space above this cabinet in between my living and kitchen was the perfect spot to showcase a Parisian building.
-The bronze gold metal frame is the perfect touch.
+This little space above this wooden cabinet in between my living and kitchen was the perfect spot to showcase a Parisian building.
+The bold bronze gold metal frame is the perfect touch.